MikeeOo/todo/README.md

 - **Filter Tasks**: View all tasks, active tasks, or completed tasks
 - **Delete Tasks**: Remove individual tasks or clear all completed tasks at once
 - **Persistent Storage**: All tasks are saved in your browser's localStorage
+- **Hybrid ID System**: Uses a combination of timestamps and UUIDs for robust task identification

 ## Technologies